SecondeJK/nexmo-developer/_tutorials/en/client-sdk/generate-jwt-alice.md

 > **NOTE**: We'll be creating a one-time use JWT on this page for testing.
 In production apps, your server should expose an endpoint that generates a JWT for each client request.

-You are generating a JWT using the Nexmo CLI by running the following command but remember to replace the `APP_ID` variable with your own value:
+You are generating a JWT using the Vonage CLI by running the following command but remember to replace the `APP_ID` variable with your own value:

 ``` shell
 nexmo jwt:generate ./private.key exp=$(($(date +%s)+21600)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{},"/*/legs/**":{}}}' sub=Alice application_id=APP_ID